 When to Use 1 Meg Pots

 In some situations a 1 Meg pot can bring an amazing sound to a guitar.
 G&L uses 1 Meg pots for a bass roll-off.
 Telecasters, Gibsons, and others have used 1 Meg pots to greatly lift high tones.
 You may want to look at a different guitar if you’re chasing a brighter sound.

 When to Use 25k Pots

-The use of 25k pots is typically found in smaller stringed instruments, and sometimes in instruments utilizing active electronics, in particular guitars using EMG humbucker pickups.
+The use of 25k pots is typically found in smaller stringed instruments.
+It is often used in many instruments utilizing active electronics, in particular guitars using EMG humbucker pickups.

 Volume Pots vs Tone Pots

 Firstly, everyone wants to know if tone pots and volume pots are the same.
 There’s not really anything made that is called a “tone pot” or a “volume pot”.
 This really refers to where you choose to use any particular pot.
 However, there are best practices when choosing the type of pots you use for controlling tone and volume.

 Industry experts such as the folks at Fralin Pickups recommend using audio taper pots for tone and volume controls.3